Successfully Selling on Amazon: These 10 Commandments Every Seller Should Know!

 Few factors influence customer satisfaction as fundamentally as the shipping conditions.
 Especially for marketplace sellers, it is extremely important to meet the high standards of the eCommerce giant.
 Because those who order in the Amazon environment have corresponding expectations.
 Offering customers same-day delivery, preferred dates, or package tracking can therefore make the difference in whether sellers can sell successfully on Amazon.
 Late deliveries are also a no-go – if this happens frequently, it directly affects ranking and Buy Box.

-Many merchants therefore use Fulfillment by Amazon, abbreviated FBA.
-This means that the shipping giant takes care of the entire fulfillment from storage to returns.
-For those who want to save themselves the stress and logistical effort, FBA is one of the best options for successfully selling on the Amazon marketplace.
-Because with it, one’s own goods are automatically found in the Prime category – and this has now a significant influence on the purchasing decision of online shoppers.
-However, since the service is of course not free, merchants should carefully consider beforehand whether FBA is worthwhile for the entire range or whether only the top sellers can be handled through it.
+Many sellers therefore use Fulfillment by Amazon, or FBA for short.
+This allows the shipping giant to handle the entire fulfillment process from storage to returns.
+For those who want to save the stress and logistical effort, FBA is one of the best options for selling successfully on the Amazon marketplace.
+This is because their own products are automatically found in the Prime category – which now has a significant influence on the purchasing decisions of online shoppers.
+However, since the service is certainly not free, sellers should carefully consider beforehand whether FBA is worthwhile for the entire range or if only the top sellers can be processed through it.

 8. Create ads with Amazon PPC!